Mathemodica/ModelicaPowerSystemBook/README.md

 ### Involvement and contrubutions

 * Experts are welcome to participate passively (by using comments for light reports, light reviews, topic suggestions, feedback etc.) or actively (by taking apart in the writing, solid read-through reviews, etc.).
-Any contribution shall be acknowledged (acknowledgment section) or credited (on the top of a section or a chapter).
+Depending on the level and nature of the contribution, any contribution shall be acknowledged (acknowledgment section) or credited (on the top of a section or a chapter.

-* For further desired compensations for those who maintain a contibution ratio of at least 5%, contact the first author, see contact details below.
+* For further compensations for those who maintain a contibution ratio of at least 5% of the whole contents (Once / year) (See contact details below):
+  - You can bring the logo of your organization to the front of the e-book
+  - You can obtain Y x 0.501 % of the whole income of the e-book, where Y: the contribution ratio of 5%, 10%, 15%,...
+  - One day we may go for a scientific publication in the form of a communication letter
+  - ...

 * For involvement with scientific contributions, view proposed conditions in [the outline on ResearchGate](https://www.researchgate.net/publication/353340102_Book_Outline_Modelica_by_Application_Power_Systems).